All Episodes

 You're allowed to remove all that nasty credit card debt.

-So what the credit card companies do is say, look, if you're gonna walk away from your debt and we have to write off the bad debt, we are going to charge a higher premium.
+So what the credit card companies do is say, look, if you're going to walk away from your debt and we have to write off the bad debt, we are going to charge a higher premium.

-So that when we have to write off the deadbeats debt, at least the interest we're collecting on people doing the responsible thing will make up for that loss.
+We're going to charge a higher interest rate so that when we have to write off the Deadbeat's debt, at least the interest we're collecting on people doing the responsible thing will make up for that loss.

 So those interest rates are three times as high as a mortgage rate.

-This this ridiculous move to freeze foreclosures, this ridiculous move to to not allow people to have to correct their lifestyle and downsize, and that includes banks, by the way, is going to lead to mortgage rates.
+This ridiculous move to freeze foreclosures, this ridiculous move to not allow people to have to correct their lifestyle and downsize, and that includes banks, by the way, is going to lead to mortgage rates at 10, 12.

 Think about this.

-If you are a a if you're in the secondary mortgage market and you're going to assume these loans, and all of a sudden a legislator can come in and say, Well, by the way, we're going to tell the the debtor he or she doesn't have to repay you.
+If you're in the secondary mortgage market and you're going to assume these loans, and all of a sudden a legislator can come in and say, oh, by the way, we're going to tell the debtor he or she doesn't have to repay you.

-So the Democrats and what Hillary is offering these bailouts in Barack, promising freezes and all of the usual suspects are doing is really raising the cost of credit in the mortgage market.
+So what the Democrats and what Hillary is offering these bailouts and Barack promising freezes and all of the usual suspects are doing is really raising the cost of credit in the mortgage market.

 And then they'll no doubt blame the banks.